dustinpfister/blog_posts/_posts/js-javascript-scope.md

 ## 2 - block variable scope with let

 With let block scope is possible rather than just function level scope.
 So the same situation is possible as with var, only now it is something that is in effect each time there is any kind of block of code.
-This can also be a function as well, but it can also be an if statement or a loop of one kind or another.
+This can also be a function as well, but it can also be an if statement, a loop or just about any kind of block of code enclosed with curly brackets.

 ```js
 let n = 40;